iWinston/typeorm-plus/README.md

         Check [documentation of supported platforms](./docs/supported-platforms.md)

+    Install only *one* of them, depending on which database you use.

 ##### TypeScript configuration

-Also, make sure you are using TypeScript compiler version **3.3** or greater, and you have enabled the following settings in `tsconfig.json`:
+Also, make sure you are using TypeScript version **3.3** or higher, and you have enabled the following settings in `tsconfig.json`:

 ```json